ss-adeptpro/pets-owners/README.md

-# pets-owners
+# React + TypeScript + Vite + Redux Toolkit + RTK Query

-  Just creating a demo for small project to show list of pet owners
+Output a list of all the cats in alphabetical order under a heading of the gender of their owner